 Working collaboratively with fellow faculty members, Chapman has secured more than $1 million in competitive grants to fund product design and development research in areas such as digital printing, integral knitting and sustainable design.
 Her contributions are directly enabling the renewed growth in U.S. textile manufacturing and processing; she is part of multi-disciplinary research teams that seek to support localized production.

 “My years of digital printing experience gained in the digital design lab coupled with my creative design experience in engineered designing have given me the knowledge and expertise to provide U.S. manufacturers with a competitive advantage when using new technology,” she said.

-During her tenure at the College of Textiles, she has pushed the use of digital technologies in her teaching and research by developing computer-aided design learning modules for courses, securing and implementing digital technologies, and through the creation of digital design classrooms and research laboratories.
+During her tenure at the Wilson College of Textiles, she has pushed the use of digital technologies in her teaching and research by developing computer-aided design learning modules for courses, securing and implementing digital technologies, and through the creation of digital design classrooms and research laboratories.
 The digital design labs Chapman helped create benefit more than 200 students and many faculty each semester and are visited by up to 50 new companies each year.